-This award is sponsored by the International Society for Information Fusion (ISIF) to recognize a researcher or engineer for outstanding contributions to the field of information fusion throughout their career.
+The premier ISIF award is the ISIF Yaakov Bar-Shalom Award for a Lifetime of Excellence in Information Fusion.
+This award is given for a lifetime of contributions to information fusion.
+It was first given in 2015 and, subsequently named in 2016 for the first recipient, Yaakov Bar-Shalom, whose career began in the pre-internet days of punched cards.
+The ISIF Lifetime of Excellence Award recognizes a researcher or engineer for outstanding contributions to the field of information fusion throughout their career.
 Contributions include technical advances, technical vision and leadership, education and mentoring, novel applications of information fusion and the associated engineering achievements, and service to ISIF.
 This award may be given annually, if outstanding candidates are nominated, but it is expected to be given at least once every 3 years because individuals with the anticipated level of contributions to information fusion throughout a career will be rare.
-The award will be presented at the annual International Conference on Information Fusion.
+The selection process is managed by the ISIF Awards Committee.
+Nominations are solicited from the ISIF membership and nominees must have been a member of ISIF for a total of at least 10 years.
+Anyone qualified to appraise the candidate’s contributions may formally nominate the candidate.
+Nominations are due by the 31st day of January in the year of the award and the award is presented at the annual ICIF.

 The nominee shall have made a series of major contributions to the state of the art of information fusion throughout their career.
 These contributions shall be evidenced to the ISIF community through technical papers, presentations, inventions, magazine articles, engineered products, educational courses, service, and leadership roles in ISIF and it technical activities.
 It is expected that this individual and their contributions shall be well known to the information fusion community at large and to the members of the ISIF.